bjkeller/aquariumbio.github.io/README.md

 # Aquarium.bio site

+This repo is setup to run as a VS Code devcontainer.

+Steps:

+1. Click the devcontainer button, and choose `Reopen in container`.
+   This will setup an Ubuntu Docker Typescript container with Node 14 and gatsbyjs-cli installed globally.
+2. Install site dependencies by running `npm install`
+3. Run the site in development mode with `gatsby develop` or `npm start`.

 ## configuration notes

-This repo is setup to run as a VS Code devcontainer.

 1. cloned repo from github. then created gatsby-pages branch b/c master/main is used for publishing pages.
 2. created project with `npm init gatsby` into another directory and then copied everything but .git and node_modules.